 - Ultra-small size, extremely low-power consumption, and signal transmission distances of up to 20 meters.

-The DHT11 might be cheap, but if you have to frequently replace it, a slightly more expensive but more reliable option will turn out to be cheaper eventually and lead to less waste being generating.
+The DHT11 might be cheap, but if you have to frequently replace it, a slightly pricier but more reliable option will turn out to be cheaper eventually and lead to less waste being generating.

 Verdict: Don’t use the DHT11 for anything besides tests with ESPHome